Art Produce Staff

 Nikki Dunnan, Administrative Director

 Nikki Dunnan is a dancer, teacher, and administrator.
 Nikki co-founded Eveoke Dance Theatre in 1994 as one of 8 original Concert Company dancers under the direction of Founding Artistic Director, Gina Angelique.
 She was featured in 32+ original dance theatre works (month-long runs) in her 18-year career with the Company.
 She became the Administrative Director of Eveoke in 2000 and ran the organization as Executive Director from 2007-2012.
 Since her departure from Eveoke in 2012, Nikki has worked as a bookkeeping and administrative consultant for several small businesses.
-She is also a guest artist at Canyon Crest Academy, teaching in the day classes and occasionally working with the conservatory dance program.
 Nikki has a degree in Psychology from the University of California, San Diego.

 Nikki stepped into the Administrative Director role of Art Produce in February 2016 and is committed to the continued expansion of the organization’s programming and community impact.

 Nikki Dunnan is a dancer, teacher, and administrator.
 Nikki co-founded Eveoke Dance Theatre in 1994 as one of 8 original Concert Company dancers under the direction of Founding Artistic Director, Gina Angelique.
 She was featured in 32+ original dance theatre works (month-long runs) in her 18-year career with the Company.
 She became the Administrative Director of Eveoke in 2000 and ran the organization as Executive Director from 2007-2012.
 Since her departure from Eveoke in 2012, Nikki has worked as a bookkeeping and administrative consultant for several small businesses.
-She is also a guest artist at Canyon Crest Academy, teaching in the day classes and occasionally working with the conservatory dance program.
 Nikki has a degree in Psychology from the University of California, San Diego.

 Nikki stepped into the Administrative Director role of Art Produce in February 2016 and is committed to the continued expansion of the organization’s programming and community impact.